NanYoMy/cmmas/README.md

 # Cross-Modality Multi-Atlas Segmentation via Deep Registration and Label Fusion
-This repository contains the code for the paper "Cross-Modality Multi-Atlas Segmentationvia Deep Registration and Label Fusion", which proposes multi-atlas segmentation framework based on deep neural network from cross-modality medical images.
+This repository contains the code for the paper "Cross-Modality Multi-Atlas Segmentation via Deep Registration and Label Fusion", which proposes multi-atlas segmentation framework based on deep neural network from cross-modality medical images.
 The project is still under constructing.
 At present, we have released the core codes.

 This framework has been applied to liver and heart segmentation task:
 [CHAOS](https://chaos.grand-challenge.org/) & [MMWHS](http://www.sdspeople.fudan.edu.cn/zhuangxiahai/0/mmwhs17/index.html).